Anas-wg/Anas-wg/README.md

     - to Show each Flower's data using API from BE Team.
 - 🎮 NEXON MapleStroy Worlds X Supporters HACKATHON (2022.07 - 2022.09)
   - Las Petgas : Speed Rottery Map
-    - to desing logic to calculate the winning probability for each pet.
+    - to design logic to calculate the winning probability for each pet.

 ✍️Studying

 ![HTML](https://img.shields.io/badge/HTML-E34F26?style=flat-square&logo=HTML5&logoColor=white)